-His poetry focuses on our relationship with the natural world and draws on his experiences in country, suburb and city to create mythic landscapes informed by history and philosophy.
-At present, he is working on a book of poems and a collection of short essays that touch on personal narrative, literary theory and the 'Australian' past as they emerge in contemporary poetry.
+His writing focuses on our relationship with the natural world and draws on his experiences of country, suburb and city to create mythic landscapes informed by history and philosophy.
+Wood is working on a book of poems about death, dreams and animals.
+He has a collection of short essays that is forthcoming from Australian Scholarly Publishing.
+These touch on personal narrative, literary theory and the 'Australian' past as they emerge in contemporary poetry.

 For his CV please click here.